MikeEngerer/calculator/README.md

 Basic utility for evaluating expressions using +, -, \*, / operators

+Fetches trivia from numbers api and displays on eval <numbersapi.com>

 \* currently supports single digit operations only (lol) \*

 ### Why make this?